Draconian sentence of abuse survivor reveals courts' disconnection from reality

 Even if a woman (and her children) were to run to a shelter, there is no guarantee of finding space, and the very act of trying to escape might in fact increase the danger they face.

-In May 2019, the Standing Committee on the Status of Women's report on male violence against women found:
+In May 2019, the standing committee on the status of women's report on male violence against women found:

 "Women's groups, shelters, transition houses, and front-line workers from across the country have all called for the federal government to provide secure, multi-year, core operational funding to women's organizations, and to ensure equality of access to services and protection for all women in Canada.
 Responding to cries for help from women's organizations struggling for decades due to the lack of federal core operations funding, the previous NDP Women's Equality Critic Sheila Malcolmson launched the 'Time to end the underfunding of women's services' campaign.
 It calls on the Liberal government to heed this call for core funding."